harshil1111999/Slicer/README.md

 ## Installation
 The algorithms can be executed in two ways, one using the algorithms file standalone or using the application.
 In both cases, we need a `GCC C++` Compiler (on Windows system ensure that `pthreads` is installed along with the compiler). \
 For executing the application, we would need to ensure certain libraries are installed so the application can be executed.
 The `requirements.txt` file has all the required libraries.
-So execute the following command on the command line
+So execute the following command on the command line:

 ```bash
 $ py -m pip install -r requirements.txt